AJFaraday/conference-repo/lightning/fear/notes.md

     * syntax error, unexpected end-of-input, expecting keyword_end
     * syntax error, unexpected keyword_end, expecting end-of-input
     * <false> is not true
-  * How do you estimate something you don`t know how to do?
+  * Comfort zone gets smaller, takes less time.
+Scary zone grows
   * 'safe' techniques
     * scared of these
       * SQL
       * JS
       * Regex
-  * Rails helps you avoid stuff, not always good.
+    * Rails helps you avoid stuff, not always good
-* Deadlines and new techniques
+* Projects outside of work
   * OSS Wednesday
+  * Find something you want to make, and make it
+    * Music
+    * Art
+    * Game
+    * Robots
+* There`s no shame in being scared, but face your fears and develop!